Aloshi/EmulationStation/THEMES.md

 * `size` - type: NORMALIZED_PAIR.
     - The size of the grid.
 Take care the selected tile can go out of the grid size, so don't position the grid too close to another element or the screen border.
 * `margin` - type: NORMALIZED_PAIR.
+* `gameImage` - type: PATH.
+    - The default image used for games which doesn't have an image.
+* `folderImage` - type: PATH.
+    - The default image used for folders which doesn't have an image.
 * `scrollDirection` - type: STRING.
     - `vertical` by default, can also be set to `horizontal`.
 Not that in `horizontal` mod, the tiles are ordered from top to bottom, then from left to right.